 Things to do in San Gil, Colombia

-Oh lawd where do we start?
+Oh lawd, where do we start?
 They don’t call San Gil Colombia’s adrenaline heartland for nothing.
 You’ll find activities and tours in San Gil for all levels of adrenaline junkie (even base-jumping, but we’re not ones to throw ourselves off a cliff in our mum’s duvet so we can’t advise you much on that, unfortunately).
 Let’s try and arrange this list of things to do in San Gil in order of which I’m scared of them.
-All activity prices and times accurate to our knowledge as last updated in August 2019:

 1. Bungee jumping

-It’s a no from us.
-But if you truly want to scare the living daylights out of your poor self then San Gil has bungee jumping of the 50m, 70m and 140m varieties.
+It’s a no from me.
+But if you truly want to scare the living daylights out of your poor self then San Gil has bungee jumping of the 50m, 70m and 140m varieties over the River Fonce which passes through the town.

 2a.
 Paragliding over the Chicamocha canyon